ESRC-CDRC/ahah/README.md

 Access is defined through the average time-weighted road network distance for each postcode within each LSOA to the nearest point of interest of a particular type.
 For this, the road highways network and road speed estimates provided through [Ordnance Survey](https://www.ordnancesurvey.co.uk/business-government/products/open-map-roads) was used, alongside the [OWNS Postcode Directory for May 2020](https://data.gov.uk/dataset/06803af0-6054-410a-822a-f7ab30bcd8b1/ons-postcode-directory-may-2020), which gives centroids for every postcode in the country.

-This is a computationally intense calculation, with the total road network used having 3,816,897 edges, and 3,215,522 nodes.
-Access to each nearest health related POI was calculated using the _Single Source Shortest Path_ algorithm, for all 1,659,451 postcodes in Great Britain.
+This is a computationally intense calculation, with the total road network used having ~3.8 million edges, and \~3.2million nodes.
+Access to each nearest health related POI was calculated using the _Multi Source Shortest Path_ algorithm, for all ~1.7 million postcodes in Great Britain.

-This calculation was made possible through the GPU accelerated Python library `cugraph`, part of the [NVIDIA RAPIDS ecosystem](https://rapids.ai), allowing the computation to be highly parallel, taking minutes, rather than days.

-## Project layout
+# Project layout

 ```bash
 ahah